hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 The sky has blue in it, fog has cleared.
 Waves are better too.
 I don't have to wear my scarf and gloves!
 This sun will help dry our wet clothes, before tonight's inevitable wettening.
 We make *Japanese curry* (recipe, p.145) for lunch, with white rice, potatoes, dry tofu, Japanese curry pickles and a can of green peas.
 Delicious.
 Expected the green peas to be the soft, discoloured, mushy kind, but they were a nice clear green and somewhat firm?
 Now I wish I'd purchased more.
 There's no way to know what you'll get when it comes to canned food.
 Canned brussel sprouts in Tahiti were amazing, asparagus in New Zealand were disgusting, but potatoes were good!
 It's a good idea to buy cans ahead of time to taste them, so as to no buy too much of the kind you realize you hate, and more of the good kind.
 Wish we had purchased more of those canned brussel sprouts.
 We ate it on passage later and couldn't believe the taste and texture, but of course by then, it was too late, the Carefour grocery was long gone.
 We never did see canned brussel sprouts again, but even so, I doubt they'd be any good.

-We are nearing the Turn Off, it is 138 nm away!
+We are nearing the Turn Off, it is 255 km (138 nm) away!
 Then, it's GNOCCHI TIME!

 ##### 1400
 Time for another freak out moment!
 I was steering outside, waves were okay, manageable, than overtime there would come trains of waves, sweeping in threes, each one larger than the next.
 This is common on the ocean, but I was also getting cross waves.
 While I steered through the train of threes, another set would come and hit Pino on the side.
 I freaked out because of the size and ferocity of the crosswaves, with some peaking way high, above the lifeline "Not again..."
 My legs are noodles.
 J'ai des jambes en nouilles.
 I was so scared they could barely hold me up.
 I wanted to heave to then, but I had to wait for the threes to pass.
 Once they did pass, I parked Pino and hurried inside, finding Devine reading quietly on the starboard side settee.
 "You okay?" he asks me.
 When I park the boat, it is usually because things aren't okay.
 I went to lie next to him and shook for hours as he tried to calm me.
 Devine decided to try and steer, and did so for a while but stopped as the crosswaves were too much, even for him.
 We decided to heave to for the night to let this awful weather pass.